-We investigate corporate transparency, defined as the availability of firm-specific information to those outside publicly traded firms, and viewed as the joint output of multi-faceted systems whose components collectively produce, gather, validate and disseminate information to market participants.
-We factor analyze an extensive range of measures capturing countries’ firm-specific information environments, and isolate two factors interpreted as financial transparency and governance transparency.
-We investigate whether these factors vary with the countries’ legal/judicial regimes and political economies.
-Our main multivariate result is that the governance transparency factor is primary related to a country’s legal/judicial regime, while the financial transparency factor is primarily related to political economy.
+We investigate corporate transparency, defined as the availability of firm-specific information to those outside publicly traded firms.
+We conceptualize corporate transparency within a country as output from a multi-faceted system whose components collectively produce, gather, validate and disseminate information.
+We factor analyze a range of measures capturing countries’ firm-specific information environments, isolating two distinct factors.
+The first factor, interpreted as financial transparency, captures the intensity and timeliness of financial disclosures, and their interpretation and dissemination by analysts and the media.
+The second factor, interpreted as governance transparency, captures the intensity of governance disclosures used by outside investors to hold officers and directors accountable.
+We investigate whether these factors vary with countries’ legal/judicial regimes and political economies.
+Our main multivariate result is that the governance transparency factor is primarily related to a country’s legal/judicial regime, while the financial transparency factor is primarily related to political economy.

 Keywords: corporate transparency, international accounting, corporate governance, disclosure, law, political economy